Soccer-Inter's Lukaku wants action from Serie A on racist abuse

 Racism has been a long-running problem in Italian football and authorities have been criticised for not taking strong enough action.

-On Wednesday, Serie A put out a statement condemning racism, adding, "clubs, as they have always done, will identify the guilty individuals and ban them from their respective facilities for life."
+"Clubs, as they have always done, will identify the guilty individuals and ban them from their respective facilities for life," Serie A said in a statement on Wednesday in which it condemned racism.

 ((Aadi.Nair@thomsonreuters.com;))